 There is also rate list for many types of Poojas that may be performed by the devotees.

 30 Minutes to 1 Hour depending on the number of pilgrims.
-During special Hindu festival days it may take a few hours more.
+During special Hindu festival days, especially during Maha Shivaratri, it may take a few hours more as there will be thousands of pilgrims every year on this day.

 Address: Daarukavanam, Gujarat 361345